-Every time you change jobs, your employer verifies your Social Security number with us.
-Doing so helps reduce fraud and improves the accuracy of your earnings records, ensuring you get the benefits you have earned.
+Whether you just started working or finally got your dream job, your employer verifies your Social Security number with us.
+Doing so helps reduce fraud and improves the accuracy of your earnings record, ensuring you get the benefits you have earned.

-Employers collect FICA, or Federal Insurance Contributions Act withholdings, and report earnings electronically.
+Employers collect Federal Insurance Contributions Act withholdings - known as FICA - and report earnings electronically.
 This is how we track your earnings and is how you earn Social Security retirement, disability, and survivors coverage for you and your family.
 A worker earns up to four Social Security credits each year and needs 40 credits, or 10 years of work, to be eligible for retirement benefits.

-Verify your earnings record by creating a my Social Security account and checking your Social Security Statement.
+Visit ssa.gov/myaccount to keep track of your earnings record by creating a my Social Security account.